heyimcarlos/snake.rs/README.md

 ### What's snake?
 - The player (snake) moves in a 2d map (4 directions) in search of food (randomly spawned, one at a time)
 - Every time the snake eats food, the length of the snake is increased, thus making the game harder
-- The game is over if a collision is detected on a any of the 4 walls of the map
+- The game is over if a collision is detected on a any of the 4 walls of the map or the snake itself

-### Thought process
-    - Since the speed of the snake is contant, we won't be using acceleration.

 ## ECS List

 ### Entities
-- Camera (2d vector?)
+- Camera
-- Player
+- Player (snake)
+- Food

 ### Components
+- SnakeSegment
+- SnakeHeadDirection
+- Direction
-- Velocity (movement)
+- Position

-### Systems

 #### Todos

-- [ ] Asset Loader Plugin (load assets in a more organized fashion)
-    - SceneAsset Resource that stores the scenes for assets, making them more modular.
-    - `load_asset`system that instantiates the SceneAsset Resource (struct) with a asset_server resource
-    - When the plugin builds, it should initiate the resource on startup schedule
-- [ ] Camera plugin
+- [ ] Add index to spawn entity to render some text as a debugger
-    - `spawn_camera` system that initializes a 3d or 2d camera bundle.
+- [ ] Camera plugin: `spawn_camera` system that initializes a 3d or 2d camera bundle.
-- [x] State plugin
-    - setup game state with InGame, Paused, and GameOver
-    - have a system that handles pausing based on some key press
-- [x] Schedule plugin
-    - setup different system set options? do we need to group system execution order between different plugins?
-    - choose the different system set options to group systems (we previously used DespawnEntities, UserInput, CollisionDetection) as options
+- [ ] Create an enlarge snake event, move that logic outside of the apply eat food system
+- [ ] Add check for random food spawn not within the cells that the snake is occupying